-The number of comprehensive health insurers declined from 2012 to 2020.
-During 2021, the number of comprehensive health insurers increased.
-The decline from 2012 to 2020 has primarily been due to a decrease in the number of small and very small foreign comprehensive health insurers.
+The number of comprehensive health insurers declined from 2013 to 2020, increased during 2021, and declined during 2022.
+The decline from 2013 to 2020 has primarily been due to a decrease in the number of small and very small foreign comprehensive health insurers.
 In contrast, while there has been some shifting within the market as part of the full implementation of the ACA including health insurers leaving the market, the total number of large insurers has generally remained stable.
 Large domestic comprehensive health insurers continue to account for more than 85 percent of the market.
 The number of medium insurers has fluctuated during this period.
 Financial stress and regulatory uncertainty in the market have made it difficult for some insurers to participate in the comprehensive market and to sustain participation in the Federally Facilitated Marketplace (FFM).
-From 2014 to 2021, there has been some market shifting including several new insurers that entered the market to participate in the Federally Facilitated Marketplace (FFM).
+From 2014 to 2022, there has been some market shifting including several new insurers that entered the market to participate in the Federally Facilitated Marketplace (FFM).
 Recent improvements in premium income and market stability have made it easier for health insurers to participate.
-Six comprehensive health insurers participated in the FFM during 2021.
+Six comprehensive health insurers participated in the FFM during 2022.

-From 2012 to 2021, the number of Utah residents covered by comprehensive health insurance as a relative percentage of Utah's population has declined by about 5.4 percent.
-Comprehensive health insurance membership has averaged about 765,000 members over the last 10 years.
-During 2021, comprehensive membership increased by about 5.4 percent.
+From 2013 to 2022, the number of Utah residents covered by comprehensive health insurance as a relative percentage of Utah's population has declined by about 4.6 percent.
+Comprehensive health insurance membership has averaged about 763,000 members over the last 10 years.
+During 2022, comprehensive membership increased by about 3.2 percent.
 This increase appears to be due to changes in the individual and small group markets.